9 SEO copywriting tips to help you make better content, and rank higher. Don’t miss out on these important SEO tips in your SEO content writing!

 - Search result page (People Also Ask and Searches Related To)

 It is always preferable to use simple language to make your content clearer and easier to understand.
-It helps readers to easily find, understand, and benefit from the content itself.
+It helps readers to find easily, understand, and benefit from the content itself.

 Once you are done publishing your content, paste the URL on the Content Intelligence, and it will show how easy is your content to be consumed by readers.